NeuroTechX/ntx_slack_archive/neurotechedu.md

  >Fixed!
 I put the old links into comments with &lt;!-- --&gt; but I had them spanning over multiple lines.
 For some reason this builds correctly on my local jekyll but not on github.
 It looks like github was probably reading the &lt;/p&gt; tags inside those comments and closing many of the paragraphs too early.
 This then led to the truncation.
 Anyways, its all fixed now. :slightly_smiling_face:

+10/25/2017 4:18 PM

+ **francescacoo** :

+ >Ah very good!
+I was trying to understand where it was coming from!
+Good you solved